abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ### Term introduction: Cons

-And now for the more interesting part: $Cons$, our second term introduction rule, ($Cons$ is short for constructor, by the way) can be viewed as the operation of adding the value $a$ to a list (and returning that list).
+And now for the more interesting part: $Cons$, our second term introduction rule, ($Cons$ is short for construct, by the way) can be viewed as the operation of adding the value $a$ to a list (and returning that list).

 $$
 \mathrm{Cons} :\ \forall a.\ a \to \mathrm{List}[a] \to \mathrm{List}[a]